-A significant part of Joe’s practice relates to hi-tech patent work, in particular in the pharma, biotech and telecoms fields.
+The major part of Joe’s practice relates to patent litigation, in particular in the pharma, biotech and telecoms fields.

 Joe is also instructed in matters relating to international commercial arbitrations that involve issues of intellectual property law, in particular disputes arising out of technology, know-how, patent and trade mark transfer and licensing agreements.

 Joe is ranked by Chambers & Partners and Legal 500 as a leading junior in the fields of Intellectual Property and IT & Telecoms.